Medi-Cal Eligibility for Former Foster Youth (FFY),

 The MCG includes youth who were receiving Medi-Cal in foster care under the responsibility of the state or tribe on their 18th birthday, or a later age, regardless of the aid code assigned while in foster care.

-The OCG is a new category of former foster care youth that received non-Federal Foster care payments but were not approved for Medicaid.
-This group includes youth that have exited foster care at 18 and received their non-federal foster care payments outside of California.
+The OCG is a new category of former foster care youth who received non-Federal Foster care payments but were not approved for Medicaid.
+This group includes youth who have exited foster care at 18 and received their non-federal foster care payments outside of California.
 Medi-Cal benefits for youth eligible under the OCG program terminate at 21.

-Youth eligible for FFY MC can apply through the CalHEERS system.
-The application will be interfaced from CalHEERS to CalSAWS for processing.
+Youth eligible for FFY MC can apply through the CalHEERS system, which interfaces with CalSAWS for processing.

 Eligibility for FFY Medi-Cal